iancleary/wsl-config/README.md

 # for rustup (from nix flake iancleary/terminal-config)
-sudo apt install build-essential
+sudo apt install build-essential rustup default stable # or whatever toolchain you want
 ```

 > Test in another terminal tab before closing first one!